lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-sia.rst

 Click on the "wrench and hammer" icon, and in the drop-down menu, in the row "Rotate / Flip" line, select the second icon from the left.
 This will result in the rotation of the image to have "North - up" orientation.

-.. figure:: /_static/portal-howto-SIA-3.png
-	:name: portal-howto-SIA-3
-	:alt: Screenshot of the window resulting from the execution of the search above but with North - up.

-Figure 3:  The screenshot of the window resulting from the execution of the search with paramegters as in Figure 1, but with North - up.

 **3.2.
 Locking the operations to all images.**
-First, deselect the "North-up" button.
 Click on the icon with 6 rectangles - this will display eight images.
-Click on the second from the right icon above the eight images (
+Now all eight images will

+.. figure:: /_static/portal-howto-SIA-3.png
+	:name: portal-howto-SIA-3
+	:alt: Screenshot of the window resulting from the execution of the search above but with North - up for all eight images.

+Figure 3:  The screenshot of the window resulting from the execution of the search with paramegters as in Figure 1, but displaying eight images with North - up.

 Return to the list of DP0.2 :ref:`DP0-2-Tutorials-Portal`.